alexrobincrabbe/Brain_tumour_diagnostic/README.md

 The institution requires an automated solution to:

-- 1 Provide visual insights into the nature of different categories through image analysis
+1. Provide visual insights into the nature of different categories through image analysis.
-- 2 Reduce diagnostic time by quickly categorizing brain scans into four key categories: glioma, meningioma, pituitary tumor, and healthy cases.
+2. Reduce diagnostic time by quickly categorising brain scans into four key categories: glioma, meningioma, pituitary tumour, and healthy cases.

 ## Hypothesis and How to Validate

-- Hypothesis: A machine learning model, using convolutional neural networks (CNNs), can accurately classify MRI brain scans into four categories—glioma, meningioma, pituitary tumor, and healthy and assit radialogists by providing quick reliable predictions.
+- Hypothesis: A machine learning model, using convolutional neural networks (CNNs), can accurately classify MRI brain scans into four categories - glioma, meningioma, pituitary, and healthy - assist radiologists by providing quick reliable predictions.

 - How to validate: Measure key metrics such as accuracy, precision, recall for each of the four categories.

-## The rationale to map the business requirements to the Data Visualizations and ML tasks
+## The rationale to map the business requirements to the Data Visualisations and ML tasks

 ### User Stories